DataDog/documentation/content/en/integrations/guide/aws-cloudwatch-metric-streams-with-kinesis-data-firehose.md

  2. Select the Firehose you created in Step 1 to use for sending the metrics to Datadog.
    {{< img src="integrations/guide/aws-cloudwatch-metric-streams-with-kinesis-data-firehose/firehose.png" alt="Firehose" responsive="true" style="width:60%;">}}
  3. Create a new service role to put records in Kinesis Data Firehose.
- 4. Choose OpenTelemetry 0.7 as the output format.
+ 4. **Change the output format to be OpenTelemetry 0.7**.
+ 5. Add additional statistics to include the AWS percentile metrics you would like to send to Datadog.
+See our [CloudFormation template][4] for a list of the percentile metrics Datadog supports via polling.
+   {{< img src="integrations/guide/aws-cloudwatch-metric-streams-with-kinesis-data-firehose/percentiles.png" alt="Percentiles" responsive="true" style="width:60%;">}}
- 5. Name your metric stream.
+ 6. Name your metric stream.
- 6. Click **Create metric stream**.
+ 7. Click **Create metric stream**.

 ### Results